 North Bondi and Brighton Lookout

+Then they headed back south to the famous Bondi Beach.
 There are a couple of lookouts at the North Bondi headland.
 They all offer beautiful views of Bondi Beach and out to the Tasman Sea, part of the South Pacific Ocean.
 Fred stopped there for a few photos and so they could admire the view.
-So far, on the 2 hour trike tour they have seen some great views and scenic sights.
+So far, Sydney locals trike tour they have seen some great views and scenic sights.

 Bondi Beach